GodKnowss/GodKnowss.github.io/research.md

 - **Description**: This project involves implementing and testing FPGA on ARLO.
 - **Supervisor**: Dr. Bobda at Smart Systems Lab (SSL) at the University of Florida

+## Completed Projects

-### **multi-view 2d boundary extraction**
+### **Multi-view 2d boundary extraction**
 - **Description**: This project involves developing and implementing a 3D object-tracking camera system using Python and OpenCV within the lab's testing space.
 I have also enhanced FFmpeg-based video streaming performance by 30% through CUDA hardware acceleration.
 - **Supervisor**: Dr. Bobda at Smart Systems Lab (SSL) at the University of Florida

-## Completed Projects

 ### **FPGA-based Pong Game**
 - **Description**: This project involved designing and implementing a Pong game using VHDL and implement it on FPGA.